Back up and restore encrypted virtual machines with Azure Backup

-- It is supported for both Windows and Linux virtual machines using Azure Disk Encryption, which uses the industry standard BitLocker feature of Windows and DM-Crypt feature of Linux to provide encryption of disks.
+Backup and restore of encrypted VMs is supported for both Windows and Linux VMs that use Azure Disk Encryption.
+Disk Encryption uses the industry standard BitLocker feature of Windows and the dm-crypt feature of Linux to provide encryption of disks.

-|BEK + KEK VMs||BEK only VMs|
+|BEK + KEK VMs||BEK-only VMs|

-- In the list of resources, type Recovery Services.
+a.
+In the list of resources, type Recovery Services.

 The selected vault dashboard opens.